 Since I was born, my eyesight has been poor.
 Hence the detail of a situation often escapes me.
 But I'm good with the big picture.
 In my rather vague and blurred view of the world, I sometimes see the patterns that are obscured by detail for other people.

 Though I think long and hard about my goals and route to an objective, I am rather careless about implementation.
 Hence I make more mistakes than most people.
 When working with new systems, this is a great asset.
 My error recovery is very good, so I have made most of the available mistakes, and recovered from them, before I have to lead other more careful people down the same path.

 As a child, I had a lot of trouble with spelling.
 It seemed unfair that such an absurd, mechanical process could get in the way of my writing.
 I figured this was really a job for a machine.
-When the personal computer first became possible, I developed the first personal electronic dictionary (5000 words in 4K of memory).
+When the personal computer first became possible, I developed the first electronic Scrabble dictionary (5000 words in 4K of memory).
 When floppy disks came along, I put 30K words on an 80K disk and sold the first personal computer spelling checker.
 The idea caught on.

 For my first attempt at building a computer, I couldn't afford electricity and had to use water.
 This is not as strange as it sounds.
 Long ago, when only dogs had been into space, and electronic computers were as big as houses, fluidic computing was serious stuff.
 I guess I was the only teenager in my town (or maybe even country?) with a one-bit adder in the wash house.
 My mother never did get the point of pouring beakers of water into the top of a maze of pipes, and catching the "result" in beakers at the bottom.
 But I figured it would catch on eventually.